 Stress Surrounding Traditions

-All the Holidays inch ever closer, so does the stress surrounding traditions, recipes and memories from the past.
+As the Holidays inch ever closer, so does the stress surrounding holiday traditions, recipes and memories from the past.
 This often induces more stress in us than our ancestors would have ever wanted to instill in us.
 Making Grandma June’s cranberry sauce will not destroy your holiday meal.

 Here is a post I wrote to my niece about stress surrounding traditions and what I really want her to remember about our family and whatever traditions she chooses to keep.
 Whatever your struggle is this year friends, let it go.
 Gather your loves and put them around a table.
 Make whatever you heart desires and laugh long and loud.
 It’s all the holidays are good for anyway.